-Map 2: Location of contact points according to area classification
+Map 2 : Location of contact points according to area classification

-Step 1: Calculating the Catchment Area (CA) around a CP
+Step 1: Calculating the Catchment Area around a postal point of contact

 The catchment area, for distance d, around a contact point (CP), corresponds to the supply of postal services in relation to the population likely to use these services.
 Each CP is a potential response to the demand of local individuals at a distance less than or equal to d.